RayxChen/QuantResearch/BlackSwan/README.md

 Bouchaud, Jean-Philippe, et al. "Taming large events: Optimal portfolio theory for strongly fluctuating assets."
 International Journal of Theoretical and Applied Finance 1.01 (1998): 25-41.

-It's an empirical study of the beginning section of the paper.
+It's an empirical study of this paper.

-And the conclusion is that the expectation of the return for BTC_1h is not divergent, but the variance is.
-And it follows the power law as described by the paper.
+The conclusion is that the mean of the return for BTC_1h is not divergent, but the variance is.
+And it follows the power law as described.

 The difficult part is that for the power law, if the lower moment (mean/variance) is divergent, then in order to get a number, probability or whatever, one would ineivitably need a strong biased prior.